DavutSukhankuliev/web_technologies_itmo_2024/README.md

-# Homework 2

----

-## Description
+# Description
 This is a repo for hometasks from university.
 Here are some solutions to make a telegram bot which answers your questions.
 AI models were used in this project are from [HuggingFace](https://huggingface.co).

+---

+# Hometask 2

 ---